Educator and Performer

 To hear audio samples of the Silverwood Ensembles, visit our website:

 She co-founded The Kansas City Flute Choir and served as the group's Music Director/Conductor for ten years.
 She has also performed with the St. Joseph Symphony, the Liberty Symphony, the Kansas City Civic Orchestra, the Overland Park Community Orchestra, and the Ottawa Chamber Orchestra.
-Ms. Smith has performed several times on the Ruel Joyce Recital Series at the Carlsen Center in Overland Park, as well as on the Westport Center for the Arts' Brown Bag Concert Series.
+Ms. Smith has performed several times on the Ruel Joyce Recital Series at the Midwest Trust Center in Overland Park, as well as on the Westport Center for the Arts' Brown Bag Concert Series.
 She has been a guest artist/master class clinician at Emporia State University, Emporia, Kansas, the University of Central Missouri in Warrensburg, and Kansas State University, Manhattan, Kansas.

 As a flute educator, Ms. Smith has served as an adjudicator for district and state band auditions, regional and state solo/ensemble festivals, and Kansas Sousa Honor Band auditions.
 She was invited to give a presentation for a pedagogy workshop at the National Flute Association's Annual Convention in 2003.
 Under her direction, the Kansas City Flute Choir performed at the NFA Convention in Kansas City in 2008; she also led a flute choir reading session at the KC Convention.
 In 2009, Ms. Smith was awarded the Lighton Prize for Teaching Artist Excellence along with her KCYA colleagues, TriPercussion.